kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+No, other than potentially adding a single configuration field to the scheduler config object.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?